Alexander de Brus

 Alexander de Brus (c.
 1285 – 17 February 1307), Dean of Glasgow, was a younger brother of King Robert I of Scotland, who supported his brother in the struggle for the crown of Scotland.
-He was captured by forces at Loch Ryan, Galloway, Scotland and later executed by the English.

 Born c.
-1285 at Carrick, Ayrshire, Scotland he was the fourth son of Robert de Brus, 6th Lord of Annandale and Margaret, Countess of Carrick.
+1285 at Carrick, Ayrshire, he was the fourth son of Robert de Brus, 6th Lord of Annandale and Margaret, Countess of Carrick.
 He is said to have been a learned man who was educated at Cambridge and was later named Dean of Glasgow.

 On 9 February 1307 shortly after King Robert returned to the Isle of Arran from Rathlin Island, Alexander, his brother Thomas de Brus and Sir Reginald Crawford, sailing 18 galleys, landed with a force of some 1000 Irishmen at Loch Ryan.
 They were met by a force of Gallowaymen led by Dungal MacDouall, who was a supporter of the Comyns.
 Their force was overwhelmed in the ensuing battle and all three leaders were captured, badly wounded.
 All three were hanged, drawn and beheaded a few days later at Carlisle, Cumberland, England.